nicolasparada/blog/content/posts/javascript-client-router.md

 pageOutlet.appendChild(page)
 ```

-Now the handlers... instead of returning some message text, they return actual DOM; in this case, they all return a `HTMLHeadingElement` (`<h1>`).
+Now the handlers... instead of returning some message text, they return actual DOM; in this case, they all return a `HTMLHeadingElement` (`<h1>`), but you can return any instance of `Node` like a `DocumentFragment` or a `HTMLTemplateElement` content.

-Below, we call to `router.exec()` passing `location.pathname` and append the result to the page outlet div.
+Below, we call `router.exec()` passing `location.pathname` and append the result to the page outlet div.

 *We decode `location.pathname` to not get weird symbols in the params.*

 If you go to localhost and play with it.
-You'll see that it works, but not as you expect from a SPA.
+You'll see that it works, but not as you expect from an SPA.
 Single page applications shouldn't refresh when you click on links.

 We'll have to attach click event listeners to each anchor tag, prevent the default behavior and do the correct rendering.
 Because a single page application is something dynamic, you expect creating anchor links on the fly so to add the event listeners I'll use a technique called [event delegation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_delegation).

-So, I'll add a click event listener globally and check if that click was on an anchor link or inside one.
+I'll add a click event listener globally and check if that click was on an anchor link or inside one and walk up the parents until finding it.

 In the `Router` class I'll add a static method: